Discount store: Canada

 Woolworths entered Canada in the 1920s, the stores were converted to the Foot Locker, Champs Sports and other stores in 1994.
 Kresge's, a competitor to Woolworth's entered the Canadian market in 1929.

 Zellers was founded in 1931, and was acquired by the Hudson's Bay Company in 1978.
 Giant Tiger opened its first store in Ottawa in 1961, modeled on Woolworths.
 Winners was founded in 1982 in Toronto, and sells off-price brand clothing.
 Costco entered Canada in 1986.
-In 1990, the American chain Walmart purchased the Woolco chain in Canada, and converted the stores to Walmarts.
+In 1990, the American chain Walmart purchased the Woolco chain in Canada and converted the stores into Walmarts.
 Dollarama was founded in Quebec in 1992.
 In 1998, Zellers bought out Kmart Canada, taking over its stores.

 In 2011, Marshalls, owned by the American TJX Companies, entered Canada, and Zellers sold most of its stores to Target.
 Target Canada filed for bankruptcy in 2015, selling its stores to Walmart, Lowe's and Canadian Tire.

 In 2016, the Hudson's Bay Company started opening Saks Off 5th locations to sell off-price brands.
 American off-price chain Nordstrom Rack opened its first Canadian location in Vaughan Mills in 2018.